-Follow Range Mode is enabled with the button right of the transport control buttons.
+Follow Range Mode is enabled via the horizontal button right of the transport control buttons.
 Follow Range Mode automatically moves the playhead to follow the mouse when it is clicked on a track, and/or to allow quick auditioning of the selected time range.